After almost two years, the ad still doesn’t make any sense.

 The London Independent called it “possibly the worst commercial of all time,” which seems a bit much, considering lots of people found it mildly entertaining and inoffensive at worst.
 But context is everything, and others viewed the ad as trivializing some very real and painful protests, most significantly, those led by the Black Lives Matter movement against police shootings.

-“One of the key issues was that it made light of a larger movement that was happening,” said Sultana Ali, an instructor in Georgetown University’s graduate program in Public Relations & Corporate Communications.
+“One of the key issues was that it made light of a larger movement that was happening,” said Sultana Ali, an instructor in Georgetown University’s Master's in Public Relations & Corporate Communications program.
 “There was an insensitivity to it and a total miss in terms of understanding."

 After an outcry, Pepsi initially defended the ad, then quickly reversed course and pulled it.